git-ecosystem/git-credential-manager/docs/hostprovider.md

 security or credential objects.

 "Git Credential Manager Core" is abbreviated to "GCM Core".
-"Git Credential Manager for Windows" is abbreviated to "GCM for Windows", "GCM Windows", or "GCM4W".
-"Git Credential Manager for Mac & Linux" is abbreviated to "GCM for Mac/Linux", "GCM Mac/Linux", "GCM4ML", or "Java GCM".
+"Git Credential Manager for Windows" is abbreviated to "GCM for Windows" or "GCM Windows".
+"Git Credential Manager for Mac & Linux" is abbreviated to "GCM for Mac/Linux" or "GCM Mac/Linux".

 OAuth2 [[RFC6749](https://tools.ietf.org/html/rfc6749)] "access tokens" are
 abbreviated to "ATs" and "refresh tokens" to "RTs".
 "Personal Access Tokens" are